-Ancient rituals and the daily life of the Slavs are of a magic tinge with the participation of various wizards, sorcerers, healers, as also indicated by the rich Slavic vocabulary, while the word bog "god" is quite late borrowing from some Iranian which have the words root bag "gift", "give".
+Ancient rituals and the daily life of the Slavs are of a magic tinge with the participation of various wizards, sorcerers, healers, as also indicated by the rich Slavic vocabulary, while the word bog "god" is quite a late borrowing from some Iranian which have the root of the word bag "gift", "give".
 There is a lot of controversy about the possibility of the existence of a Pan-Slavic god Perun, but there are few linguistic facts for such an assumption.

-Meanwhile, the Ukrainin word diakuvaty is a perfect example of historical development of Slavic vocalism well researched by scholars.
+Meanwhile, the Ukrainian word diakuvaty is a perfect example of the historical development of Slavic vocalism well researched by scholars.
 Considering the laws of this development, we can easily ascertain that this word was derived not from Ger. dank-, but from Gmc. *þanka.
-A diphthong -an in the borrowed Germanic word, according with the law of an open syllable, based on the principle of increasing sonority, had turned in Slavic language in a some nasal vowel reflected by the letter "jus small" in Church Slavonic.
+A diphthong -an in the borrowed Germanic word, according to the law of an open syllable, based on the principle of increasing sonority, had turned in Slavic language in some nasal vowel reflected by the letter "jus small" in Church Slavonic.
 This sound exists in Polish till now being conveyed by the letter ę.
-The Gmc þ was reflected in Slavic languages as palatalized d’ (in German, by the way, – in d, and in English – in θ).
+The Gmc. þ was reflected in Slavic languages as palatalized d’ (in German, by the way, – in d, and in English – in θ).
 Accordingly, we have now such Polish form dziękować, and similar Old Ukrainian word had the form *d'ękowatь.
 It is known, that nasal vowels have disappeared in the Ukrainian language, as well as in many other Slavic languages, and the "jus small" has coincided with ya, and the form diakuvaty occurred.
 A. Brückner explained Pol. dziękować as a derivative from Cz. dik, dieka.
 To explain Polish nasal ę, he supposes existence for that time nasal vowels in the Czech language.
-However any avidences about existence the nasals in the Czech language at that time are not found, and they have disappeared in East-Slavic languages, e.g. in the middle of the 10th century.
-The processes, which passed in Slavic vocalism according the tendency of growing sonority, have ended during disintegration Proto-Slavic language unity.
-Thus, the borrowing of Ukr. diakuvaty and other similar west Slavic words has taken place approximately in those days when the Slavs have inhabited former lands of Germanic peoples.
+However any pieces of evidence about the existence of the nasals in the Czech language at that time are not found, and they have disappeared in East-Slavic languages, e.g. in the middle of the 10th century.
+The processes, which passed in Slavic vocalism according to the tendency of growing sonority, have ended during the disintegration of Proto-Slavic language unity.
+Thus, the borrowing of Ukr. diakuvaty and other similar west Slavic words have taken place approximately in those days when the Slavs have inhabited former lands of Germanic peoples.
 However, before that, some Baltic tribes dwelled there and later completely disappeared among the Slavs.
 Obviously, the Germanic word came to the Slavs through these Balts.
 The establishment of the time of borrowing word musyty is impossible for the present, as it has no specific phonetic features.
-However by analogy we may assume, that its borrowing occurred at the same time.
+However, by analogy, we may assume, that its borrowing occurred at the same time.

 The origin of the the Ukrainian words bešket "roistering", bešketnyk "a brawler" is interesting too as analogues to them are not present in any other Slavic languages.
 The more so that, they are been presented mainly in the East Ukraine.
 The origin of these words is considered not fully understood (MELNYCHUK O.S.
 1982: 180).
 However, before looking for the origin of them we have to remember that typical for the Western Slavic languages the word škoda was borrowed from Germ *skaþуn which has match in modern German Schaden.
 This borrowing happened till the time when Gmc. sk began to be spelled as š.
 Ukr. skyba (Gmc. *skábó(n), German Scheibe) has been borrowed at that time too, while in contrary Ukr. words šyba, šybka having the same Germanic root which were borrowed through Polish from German at later time, after the transition sk in š.
 The transition sk in š in the German language has taken place in the 5th – 6th centuries AD (SCHMIDT WILHELM, Ed.
 1976: 175).
 Thus, Ukrainian šk/sk in ancient Germanic loan-words corresponds sch of modern-day German.
 Let us return now to the word bešket.
 A. Potebnia believed, that this word is borrowed from Germ.
 Beschiss “cunning, lie”.
 M. Vasmer, doubting this, believed the word was borrowed from Middle Upper German where beschitten "to deceive" is present (VASMER M., 1964).
 Return transition š in sk in loan-words in the Ukrainian language is poorly probable, besides the senses of German and Ukrainian words are remote enough.
 Most likely Ukr. bešket is verbalized noun from the verb bešketuvaty "to roister" which has good phonetically and semantic match in Germ. beschädigen "to damage, spoil" and, thus was asrisen from the same German root as the word škoda.

-Obviously, Slavic loan-words in Germanic languages had to exist.
+Obviously, Slavic loanwords in Germanic languages had to exist.
 Known German borrowing such as Grenze "border", Kummet "clamp", Quark "cottage cheese", Petschaft "seal" as fish names mentioned above and borrowing in Norse torg "market" come from historically recent times.
-More ancient loan-words are unknown, perhaps this topic is not specifically studied.
-In the course of our studies, attention have drawn to the similarity of words.
+More ancient loanwords are unknown, perhaps this topic is not specifically studied.
+In the course of our studies, attention has drawn to the similarity of words.
 Slav děva "a girl" OE. đeowu, which has matches in other Germanic languages.
-Holthausen translated Old English word as "Magd" (HOLTHAUSEN F. 1974, 363), which means "a servant girl" in modern German.
-However, initially it meant "being female from early childhood to marriage" (A. PAUL HERMANN, 1960, 387).
-The first vowel of this word in Old Church Slavonic language was relected by the letter "yat", which was pronounced as a diphthong or as a long vowel, ie phonetically OE đeowu could well correspond to the Slavic word.
-Slavic, not Germanic origin of the word is affirmed by that this word is absent in modern Germanic languages, sure it was rare used.
+Holthausen translated the Old English word as "Magd" (HOLTHAUSEN F. 1974, 363), which means "a servant girl" in modern German.
+However, initially, it meant "being female from early childhood to marriage" (A. PAUL HERMANN, 1960, 387).
+The first vowel of this word in Old Church Slavonic language was reflected by the letter "yat", which was pronounced as a diphthong or as a long vowel, ie phonetically OE đeowu could well correspond to the Slavic word.
+Slavic, not the Germanic origin of the word is affirmed by that this word is absent in modern Germanic languages, sure it was rarely used.
 In addition, the meaning "servant girl" may indicate that the ancient Germans took Slavic girls in maid and also called them by the Slavic word.
-Accepting it by Germanic languages gives reason to believe that giving girls as servants was common, and the reason for this could be many children in Slavic families.
-In the end, such situation has led to overpopulation of the land and further mass expansion of the Slavs, which assimilated previous population in many places.
+Accepting it by Germanic languages gives reason to believe that giving girls as servants were common, and the reason for this could be many children in Slavic families.
+In the end, such a situation has led to an overpopulation of the land and further mass expansion of the Slavs, which assimilated the previous population in many places.
 Such an assumption contradicts the existence OE đeo(w) "servant", of unclear origin.
-However, it can be assumed transfering the primary sense to male servants.
+However, it can be assumed transferring the primary sense to male servants.

 Let's consider some Slavic-Chuvash matches which can be very interesting.
 Lonely among Slavic languages Slvk. sanka "the bottom jaw" can have Bulgarian origin as the word sanka "a frontal bone" is present in Chuvash stemming from Old.
 Turk. čana "a sledge", "a jaw" but ending -k is characteristically only for Chuvash and Slovak.
 Slovak loša "a horse", Ukr. loša “a foal” are considered to be borrowed from Turkic languages as alaša "a horse" is present in Turkmen and Tatar, but the falling initial a is not clear there.
 Borrowing this word from Bulgarian (Chuv. laša "horse") explans this falling.
 Other name of a horse kobyla which has matches only in Latin (caballus), in Machek’s opinion, also has a Turkic origin.
 A source of loan both in Italic, and in Slavic languages can be Old Bulgarish.